sunng87/handlebars-rust/README.md

 * As a static typed language, it's a little verbose to use handlebars
 * You will have to make your data `ToJson`-able, so we can render it.
-We have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you
+If you are on nightly channel, we have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you.

 ## Usage

 Check examples in the source.
 The example shows you how to:

 * Create a `Handlebars` and register the template from files
-* Create a custom Helper by impl `HelperDef`, and register it
+* Create a custom Helper with closure or struct implementing `HelperDef`, and register it
 * Render something
 * Make your custom struct `ToJson`-able with [tojson_macros](https://github.com/sunng87/tojson_macros).